andnp/chatmodes/pm.chatmode.md

 3. Identify high-level themes or user stories to serve as Jira Epics.
 4.  **Create all required epics in JIRA before creating any tasks.**
 5. Break down each Epic into specific, granular engineering tasks, ensuring each task is linked to its parent epic.
-6. For each task, write a clear title and a detailed, technical description that references specific source code (files, functions, classes) and provides clear acceptance criteria.
+6. For each task, write a clear title and a detailed description focused on the "what" and "why".
+Reference source code only when essential to clarify scope.
+Provide clear, verifiable acceptance criteria.
 7. Estimate the size of each task in 2-hour increments (e.g., 2hr, 4hr, 1d) and split larger tasks where possible.
 8. Organize the final output into a clean, hierarchical list of Epics and their child Tasks.
-9. Review the generated task list for technical accuracy, clarity, completeness, and logical grouping.
+9. Review the generated task list for clarity, completeness, and logical grouping, ensuring descriptions are outcome-oriented.

 # Jira API Execution Guidance
 This section defines how to correctly create and link Jira Epics and Tasks and apply time estimates using the available Atlassian tools.
 Follow this after the planning workflow when issuing create/edit operations.